About Ovarian Cancer

 Although we do not yet know the root causes for most ovarian cancers, we are aware of ovarian cancer risk factors that make a woman more susceptible to developing epithelial tumors.
 Common risk factors include:

 - Older age – Although it can happen at any age, it most commonly occurs in women ranging from ages of 50 to 60.

 - Estrogen hormone replacement therapy – Long-term use and/or large doses of artificial hormones increase risk of developing ovarian cancer.

 - Age when menstruation either began or ended – If you begin menstruation early or start menopause late, it may increase risk.

 - Family history – There have been proven links of genetic inheritance of the disease.

 Unfortunately, early-stage ovarian cancer infrequently manifests symptoms.
 Unlike breast cancer, even advanced-stage ovarian cancer rarely exhibits symptoms that aren’t relatively benign.
 As a result, it can be exceedingly difficult to detect in ovarian cancer patients.
 Such symptoms may look like:

 - Swelling in the abdomen

-If you see the signs, common tests your doctor can perform include:
+If you see the signs or symptoms, common clinical tests your doctor can perform include:

 - Pelvic Exam – A doctor makes a digital insertion into the vagina and then presses his or her other hand against the abdomen in order to palpate the pelvic organs.